r-alekseev/kong-churnzero/README.md

 ### Headers matching

 By default, the `config.events_from_header_prefix` property value is `X-ChurnZero-`.
-This meant that the `churnzero` plugin will catch the following headers in each response from the upstream:<br>
+This means that the `churnzero` plugin will catch the following headers in each response from the upstream:<br>

 `X-ChurnZero-EventName`<br>
 `X-ChurnZero-Quantity`<br>